LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 With a vocabulary of 6,000 words this results in a model with around 54,000 parameters.
 It takes about 10 minutes to train on an Intel i7 CPU with 1.80 GHz processing power and 8GB of RAM.
 Otherwise the default is an embedding dimension of 32 and 4 heads, which results in about 250,000 parameters.
-This takes about 30 minutes to train.
+This takes about 1 hour to train.
 Results between the smaller and bigger models were almost identical, except the bigger model converged slightly faster.

 Initialization: